TEPOTPOH/yocto-sunxi-meteo/README.md

 Description of modules
 =======

-- recipes-connecivity/mosquitto - MQTT broker
+- recipes-connecivity/mosquitto - MQTT broker.
-- recipes-core/psplash - Startup logo
+- recipes-core/psplash - Startup logo.
-- recipes-core/base-files - For rotating startup logo verticaly
+- recipes-core/base-files - For rotating startup logo verticaly.
-- recipes-extended/timezone - Setup timezone in system
+- recipes-extended/timezone - Setup timezone in system.
 - recipes-kernel/linux - Patched DTS in mainline linux for activate UART4 for CO2 sensor.
-Enabled Cedar video driver for hardware video decoding.
+Enabled Cedrus video driver for hardware video decoding.
-- recipes-multimedia/gstreamer - Required gstreamer plugins for video converting and decoding
+- recipes-multimedia/gstreamer - Required gstreamer plugins for video converting and decoding.
-- recipes-python/co2-sensor-daemon - Python application to read sensors data and send it to MQTT broker
+- recipes-python/co2-sensor-daemon - Python application to read sensors data and send it to MQTT broker.
 - recipes-python/python3-mhz19 - Python module for interact with MH-Z19 CO2 sensor.
 Pathed in order to get rid of RPI dependencies.
 - recipes-rust/htu21d-daemon - Rust daemon for TE HTU21D relative humidity and temperature sensor.
-Get data from sensor and send it to MQTT broker
+Get data from sensor and send it to MQTT broker.
-- recipes-rust/slint-gui - GUI for meteostation based on Slint - Rust GUI framework, fetch data from MQTT broker
+- recipes-rust/slint-gui - GUI for meteostation based on Slint - Rust GUI framework, fetch data from MQTT broker.
+GitHub page https://github.com/TEPOTPOH/slint-meteo-gui .
-- recipes-rust/weather-provider - Weather data provider, send data to MQTT broker
+- recipes-rust/weather-provider - Weather data provider, send data to MQTT broker.
+GitHub page https://github.com/TEPOTPOH/mqtt-weather-provider .
-- recipes-support/ntp - Configure NTP service in order to have real time in system.
-Need for HTTPS requests
+- recipes-support/ntp - Configure NTP service in order to have real time in system, needs for HTTPS requests.
-- recipes-support/ntp-waiter - Service for waiting for NTP service synchronization.
+- recipes-support/ntp-waiter - Service for waiting for NTP service synchronization and HTTPS connection start working.

 HOW TO USE